jcloza31/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-for-2022/day01/README.md

 Today is an introduction to Python programming language.

 I've learned about print, input, and len function.

 I didn't have any problem learning them.

+Our project for today is Band Name Generator